lesterlimjj/tp/docs/DeveloperGuide.md

 7. The user interface should be intuitive enough that non-tech savvy users can use it.
 8. The application should respond to all user commands within 2 seconds under typical conditions.
 9. All data changes should be automatically saved to prevent data loss in the event of an application crash or closure.
 10. The application should fail gracefully in most cases.
 However, as the application is intended for a single offline user, malicious manipulations of the data file is not an anticipated behaviour.
-Therefore, handling corrupted data files is a 'good to have' and not in scope.
+Therefore, handling corrupted data files is a ‘good to have’ and not in scope.

 ### Glossary

 * **Listing**: Entry of a property that is currently on the market.
 Contains property
 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Owner**: A person associated with a listing to indicate they are selling the property.
 A listing can have multiple owners.
-* **PriceRange**: A model class representing a lower and upper bound for a listing's price.
+* **PriceRange**: A model class representing a lower and upper bound for a listing’s price.
 * **Property**: The physical real estate itself.
 Used interchangeably with Listing.
 * **Property Preference**: The type of property that people are looking to buy, based on price range and tags.
 * **Tag**: A category or label that can be associated with Listings or Preferences to describe attributes like "near MRT", "pet-friendly", etc.